thecleverbanana/Gantry2025/README.md

 ### 1. Gantry Cable Connection
 <img src="figures/Gantry_Cable_Connection.JPG" alt="Gantry Cable Connection" width="50%">
+The wires should be marked already.
+To double check, please make sure the marked sides are aligned for both X and Y Axis

 ### 2. XY Axis Controller
 <img src="figures/XYAxis_Controller.JPG" alt="XY Axis Controller" width="50%">
+The rotatory knob is for speed control
+Purple Box indicates its for on/off of the motor Yellow Box indicates its for direction of the motor

 ## Motor
 **Power:** 8v, 1A
 For now, the motor control is provided by an external robot because a missing component.
-Will implement ASAP when package arrived
+Will implement ASAP when package arrived.
+The code will also update soon.